 Industry 4.0 uses transformative technologies to connect the physical world with the digital world.
 Current trends include:

 Four key drivers enable this trend:

-The Prime Minister's Industry 4.0 Taskforce was formed following the release of the report of the Australia-Germany Advisory Group.
-The report recommended government and industry collaboration in both countries on Industry 4.0., including initiating a collaborative approach to developing global Industry 4.0 standards.
+The Prime Minister's Industry 4.0 Taskforce formalised information sharing and collaboration between Australia and Germany on Industry 4.0.
+This taskforce was established following the release of the Australia-Germany Advisory Group report, which recommended government and industry in both countries collaborate on Industry 4.0 and develop global standards.

-To strengthen the industry-led nature of the taskforce, it has been renamed the Industry 4.0 Advanced Manufacturing Forum and is now hosted by the Australian Industry Group (Ai Group).
-Ai Group will lead the next phase of Industry 4.0 activities, focusing on building education, awareness and collaboration between a broader cross section of industry.
+To strengthen the industry-led nature of the taskforce, it is now called the Industry 4.0 Advanced Manufacturing Forum and is hosted by Australian Industry Group.
+The forum continues work on:

 We will invest approximately $2.4 billion in growing Australia’s research, science and technology capabilities over the next 12 years to support a stronger and smarter economy.